beedata-analytics/technical-notes/docs/check-region-consistency-and-table-integrity-problems-on-hbase.md

-# How to check region consistency and table integrity problems on HBase
+# Check region consistency and table integrity problems on HBase

 HBaseFsck (hbck) is a tool for checking for region consistency and table integrity problems and repairing a corrupted HBase.
 It works in two basic modes — a read-only inconsistency identifying mode and a multi-phase read-write repair mode.